femy4ever/AL_hr_assistant/README.md

 Today is a chance to see how this works in practice and start spotting similar opportunities in our own teams and projects.

+## Tooling

+#### Gemini API
+A large language model that handles natural-language tasks.
+In our case this is answering HR questions and generating recommendations.

+#### ChromaDB
+A lightweight vector database that stores text as embeddings.
+ChromaDB finds the most relevant chunks of text based on our questions which we can then include in our prompts.
+This allows us to avoid uploading documents to Gemini directly.

+#### Embeddings
+Instead of storing raw text, we convert each chunk into a vector using Google’s embedding model.
+Distance between vectors tells us how semantically similar two pieces of text are.
+This is what allows Gemini to answer from the correct policy section.

+#### Python
+The suggested language to link the component parts together is python.
+It's popular, simple, and robust.

+#### Retrieval-Augmented Generation (RAG)
+The 'proper' name for the simple pattern we’re using:

+* Retrieve relevant text from ChromaDB.

+* Feed it into the Gemini model to answer the question.

+## API keys

+These will be provided on the day along with a demo of how to obtain them.

 ## Getting started